OpenDSA/OpenDSA/RST/en/FLSlides/CFLProp.rst

    Consider :math:`L = \{a^nb^nc^n: n\ge 1\}`.
    Show :math:`L` is not a CFL.

-   Why would we want to recognize a language of the type :math:`\{a^nb^nc^n: n\ge 1\}`?
+   Why would we want to recognize the language :math:`\{a^nb^nc^n: n\ge 1\}`?

    Recognize underlined words: